Chapter 8

 • Lines do not end in semi-colons

-• The code var x: Z creates a variable called x of type Z – the Z means integer
+• The code var x: Z creates a variable called x of type Z – as with the user input functions, the Z means integer

 Example 2: If/else statements

-Here is a Logika program that gets a number from the user, and uses an if/else statement to print whether the number is positive or negative/zero:
+Here is a Scala program that gets a number from the user, and uses an if/else statement to print whether the number is positive or negative/zero:

 if (num > 0) {